naman226/decision_makers_mid_term/PLANNING/user_stories.md

 9. the results are ranked using the Borda Count method: https://en.wikipedia.org/wiki/Borda_count *<= NO USER STORY*
 10. note: this app does not follow the typical user authentication process: voters don't need to register or log in and the only way to access the polls or see the results is via links *<= NO USER STORY*

 ------------------------------------
-## Questions for Andy

-1. What do you think about our user stories & scenarios?
-Are we missing anything? or are they too complex and need to be broken up into smaller stories/scenarios?
-2. Can you give us any feedback on what we are required to do with the Administrative Link or should do with it?
-The requirements only say that it lets them access the results.
-How is that any different that the link to the results page?
-Is it left intentionally vague for us to implement stretch work or are we mising required implementation?
-3. We've started thinking about our ERD, we know we need at least 3 tables one of the poll and one for the poll choices, one for results.
-We're wondering if we should have an exta table for the hierarchy selections for each poll option?
-4. We're also wondering if we will need to deal with cookies at all?
-Since there isn't any logins we won't need to track users.